Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (185 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (186 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.